-Debt Consolidation works by taking all of the unsecured debt an individual owes by combining it into one monthly payment.
+Debt Consolidation works by taking all of the unsecured debt an individual owes and combining it into one monthly payment.
 The type of debt consolidation plan used determines whether the accounts are paid in full through a loan, or if the creditors owed are paid monthly through one payment source.

 Money Fit by DRS offers debt consolidation without a loan, meaning that we work with your unsecured debt, contact your creditors to achieve the best interest rates and reduced payment amounts available, then consolidate all of your debt into one lower monthly payment.
 Let’s look at the types of debt consolidation in a bit more detail:

 Types of Debt Consolidation

 Instead of relying on a loan, that can carry various potential financial risks that we’ll describe later, this form of debt consolidation combines your unsecured debt into one monthly payment.
 Consumer Credit Counseling agencies have offered this nonprofit service for decades.

 Debt Consolidation without a Loan

 An individual in need of debt relief schedules an appointment with a nonprofit, certified consumer credit counselor.
 During the appointment, the counselor reviews specific items of the individual’s current personal finances such as their household budget, their income, and expenses, as well as assets and liabilities.
 From there, the counselor may determine there is a benefit to participating with the organization's debt consolidation plan.